-In addition to required coursework, students must complete an MS thesis taking the form of an empirical research report suitable for journal publication.
+In addition to required coursework, students must complete an MS thesis in the form of an empirical research report suitable for journal publication.
 Entry to PhD level work involves completion and successful defense of the MS degree and a satisfactory pass on the ACBS PhD qualifying exam.
-The qualifying exam entails preparation of an extended literature review article on a topic mutually determined by the student, his or her mentor, and the ACBS faculty.
-This review article should be suitable for publication in a referred journal (e.g., Psychological Bulletin).
-The student will orally present and defend this review article in front of a committee of ACBS faculty.
-The student may write the MS thesis and a literature review article on two different topics, or the student may combine them by writing a single major empirical research article that includes an extended introduction that includes the literature review, followed by the empirical report.
+The qualifying exam entails preparation of a substantial literature review article on a topic mutually determined by the student and his or her mentor.
+This review article must be approved by the mentor and at least one additional faculty member and should be suitable for publication in a refereed journal (e.g., Psychological Bulletin).
+The student may write the MS thesis and a literature review article on two different topics or the student may write a review article on the topic of the MS thesis.

 PhD Program Curriculum